pablomiralles22/pablomiralles22.github.io-v2/collections/_drafts/2024-07-01-contrastive-learning.md

    parts of the model with the supervised data we have.

 3. **It improves generalization**.
 Let's consider the sentiment analysis task again.
+A pretrained model learns representations for many different tokens in a lot of different contexts, since the dataset is very large.
+In this common feature space, we may find specific features about sentiment, which may be used by the final head we train on supervised data.

-The pretrained model might learn some features regarding sentiment, and it was trained on a large dataset of text.
-This means that most words have a representation in a common feature space.
-Even if some words do not appear on our labeled examples, the pretrained model should be able to extrapolate what it learns from the labeled data.
+   Since the feature space is common to a large number of tokens and contexts, even if they do not appear on the supervised data, the model will be able to extrapolate what they learn.

-4. **It allows us to use large and powerful model at a fraction of the cost**.
+4. **It allows us to use large and powerful models at a fraction of the cost**.
    We find many open source models nowadays, and using them for inference requires much fewer resources than for training.

 5. **Some model have zero-shot capabilities**.
 This means that we can perform inference on tasks it wasn't trained for without any need for fine-tuning.
    We have all seen ChatGPT performing a myriad of different tasks, even though it was only trained to do next-token prediction.
 Another example is CLIP<d-cite key="radford2021LearningTransferable"/>.
-This
-   model was trained using contrastive techniques.
+This model was trained using contrastive techniques.
 It encodes text and images into a common feature vector space.
 If a text describes an image properly, then their representation should be close together in the space.
 This allows us to perform arbitrary image classification as long as we have textual labels for the classes.
 We simply pick the class with the textual label that is closest to the image embedding.

 Of course, not everything is bright.
 Training big and general models is very expensive, and only big companies with large resources can afford to do so.
 We